 The easiest way to tell agents from investors is to ask what they are going to do with your house – are they going to list it or are they offering to buy it?
 A real estate agent will list your house on their particular island’s listing service (MLS) and they’ll try to find a buyer.
 They might need to show it to several people and hold multiple open houses in order to find that one buyer.

 An investor, on the other hand, isn’t going to list your house – the investor is an actual buyer and they will offer to buy your house from you directly.
-(That’s what we do at Oahu Home Buyers – we’re buyers and we buy houses in Oahu.
+(That’s what we do at Oahu Home Buyers – we’re buyers and we buy houses in Hawaii.
 If you want to sell your house, click here and enter your information to find out how much we can pay).

 If you can get your hands on your specific island’s MLS, you’ll likely see many of the same names popping up – these are realtors (agents) who will try to find a buyer for your property.
 Investors, however, may not get as much ‘face time’ as agents, but you can usually find them easily enough by looking at local Craigslist ads, searching Google for ‘we buy houses Hawaii’, etc.